mynamesleon/detection/README.md

 - mac

 #### CSS property detection:
-These return the supported CSS property (and add it as a lowercase class to the HTML tag, e.g. 'WebkitPerspective').
+These return the supported CSS property (and add it as a lowercase class to the HTML tag, e.g. 'webkitperspective').
 If unsupported, the property will return false.
 - perspective (can be used to check translateZ or translate3d support)
 - transition
 - transform